adamluckydo/ontology/Buddhism.md

 1. Nothing in our experience is fundamental.
 Put another way, there is no root cause that isn't also an effect of some other cause.
 It's all interconnected and cyclic.
 Imagine experience as an Ouroboros (a snake eating its own tail).
 Suffering is like the point at which the snake is biting itself.

-2. Every phenomena has a specific set of causes that are conditions for it to arise.
+2. Every phenomenon has a specific set of causes that are conditions for it to arise.
 If we can remove even one of the causes, the effect will no longer arise.
 In our Ouroboros analogy, if we can just figure out how to make the snake retract its fangs, suffering won't happen anymore.

 ![A snake eating itself](ouroboros.jpg)